How to make a Unsalted Sea Pottery Garden Charm

 - Use small foam pieces to separate each charm

-- Add paper or filler to keep everything secure
+- Add more foam for filler to keep everything secure in the provided packing case

 - Important: Make sure charms don’t move around—this prevents damage during transport.